 In nine seasons, Sanders made a total of about $12.8 million, according to Baseball Almanac.
 His top salary season was in 1995 with the Reds when he made $3.66 million.

 In 1989, Sanders married Carolyn Chambers and had two children with her before divorcing in 1998.
 His children from that marriage were his son Deion Sanders Jr. and Deiondra Sanders.

 Sanders has taken his ability to speak and turned it into a really solid career as a public speaker.
 He is available to hire as a speaker for events like product announcements, keynote speeches, and autograph signings.
-Hiring Sanders for an event costs $50,000 to $100,000.
+According to Athlete Speakers, hiring Sanders for an event costs anywhere from $50,000 to $100,000.

 Deion Sanders Net Worth

-As one of the top defensive players in the NFL, and a solid Major League Baseball player, Sanders was making a lot of money during his playing days.
-Additionally, he was part of ads for Nike, Pizza Hut, and American Express.
+As one of the top defensive players in the National Football League and a solid Major League Baseball player, Sanders was making a lot of money during his playing days.
+Additionally, Sanders had endorsement deals with companies like Nike, Pizza Hut, GMC, Van Heusen and American Express.

-So a giant estimated net worth of $40 million, according to Celebrity Net Worth, really shouldn’t’ surprise too many since not many have ever done as much as Neon Deion has.
+So, a “Prime Time” estimated net worth around $40 million, according to Celebrity Net Worth, really shouldn’t surprise too many since not many have ever accomplished what Neon Deion has in his illustrious life.